sigp/serenity-benches/README.md

 #### Function Description

-Builds an empty `Attesters` struct which contains a hashset of participating validator indices and a total balances value for each of the following groups:
+Performs a loop over all validators and determines

+- Active validators
+- Current balances
+- Previous balances

+Then loops through all the attestations and determines:

 - Current epoch attesters
 - Current epoch boundary attesters